PacketAnglers/atd-avd-l2ls-campus/README.md

 # Cleveland ATD - 11/02/2022

-The following repo builds an L2LS Campus fabric and deploys the configurations on Data Center (S1) on the Dual DC ATD Lab.
+This repository builds an L2LS Campus fabric onto the Dual Data Center ATD Lab.
+The below diagram respresents a single DC within the larger Lab topology.
+Using AVD, we will build and deploy configurations for an example Campus Fabric.

 ![Topo](images/ATD-Campus-Topo.svg)